Mechazawa/Pushover-client-protocol/api.md

 =====

 ## Notes
-The API will return the default 404 page if a request was invalid and the api function is hidden.
+* The API will return the default 404 page if a request was invalid and the api function is hidden.
+* The base url for all API requests is https://api.PushOver.net/1/
+* If the returned status != 1 then something went wrong
+* All API calls must be made over https

-## Login
+## Login - /login.json
-POST

 This API call is used for creating a session token.
 Also known as "secret"